Have you been avoiding wearing hearing aids?

 According to the Hearing Care Industry Association, only one in four of the people who could benefit from a hearing aid actually use one1 – a sobering statistic.

 Perhaps one of the reasons why people may balk at the idea of being fitted with hearing aids is due to the image of hearing devices in decades past.
 Fortunately, these bulky hearing aids have been replaced with smaller, less conspicuous designs, thanks to advances in modern technology.
 In fact, there are some hearing aids that are practically undetectable to the average passerby.

 Another potential cause for hesitance surrounding seeking treatment for hearing loss is a sense of embarrassment.
 This is thought to stem from the idea that hearing aids represent a condition most commonly associated with the elderly – meaning that hearing aids could potentially 'age' the wearer.

 However, this is a potentially dangerous mindset, with the Scripps Research Institute explaining that hearing loss when left untreated can worsen2, making it crucial to address hearing loss sooner rather than later.

 Are you ready to take the first step in treating your hearing loss?
-You can click here or call 1800 340 631 to request a FREE* hearing check appointment with your local HEARINGLife clinic.
+You can click here or call 1800 340 631 to request a no cost* hearing check appointment with your local HEARINGLife clinic.

 1HCIA, The facts about hearing health in Australia.
 Accessed March, 2016.